manhhailua/typeorm-oracle-example/README.md

 ## Setup single instance OracleDB for development

-These steps are specific for OracleDB version 11.2.
-For other versions, the steps should be the same but the specific commands might differ.
+These steps are for OracleDB Express Editions.

 ### 1. Checkout submodules